-If you have plans to visit Key West and you are looking for something unique to do, how about a ride on a tiki boat?
+If you have plans to visit Key West and you are looking for something unique to do, how about a ride on a floating tiki boat?

 Imagine cruising around beautiful Key West, sipping tropical drinks, all while seated at a tiki bar.

 Does this sound like something you would like to do?